By Valerie Andrews

 In the 1930s, the Swiss psychoanalyst C.G.
 Jung told a journalist from the New York Sun, “Americans must say no,” and learn how to step back from their conventional drives and expectations.

 “What America needs in the face of the tremendous urge toward uniformity, desire of things, the desire for complications in life, for being like one’s neighbors…is one great healthy ability to say, “No.” To rest a minute and realize that many of the things being sought are unnecessary to a happy life…We want simplicity.
-We are suffering in our cities, from a need to simply things.
+We are suffering in our cities, from a need to simplify things.
 We would like to see our great terminals deserted, the streets deserted, a great peace descend upon us.”
 (JS, pp 48-69)